Hartalika Teej - Vrat, Celebrations and Rituals

 Hartalika Teej Vrat is widely popular as Gowri Habba in South Indian states of Tamil Nadu, Andhra Pradesh, and Karnataka where the followers seek blessings of Goddess Gowri.
 Women usually observe the Swarna Gowri Vratha on the eve of Gowri Habba for healthy and happy martial life.

 Make Janam Kundli Online Here!

 What are the other Teej festivals?

-In the North Indian states, primarily in Bihar, Madhya Pradesh, Uttar Pradesh and Rajasthan, the festival of Hartalika Teej is observed with extreme fanfare and joy.
-There are several other Teej festivals which are also celebrated with much fun and enjoyment in the month of Bhadrapada and Sawan:
+In the North Indian states, primarily in Bihar, Madhya Pradesh, Uttar Pradesh and Rajasthan, the festival of Hartalika Teej is observed with much fanfare.
+There are other Teej festivals, which are also celebrated in the month of Bhadrapada and Sawan.
+These are:

 - Hariyali Teej

 - Kajari Teej